Read this list to learn French accent names, punctuation marks and French special characters.

 Punctuation marks in French

 Notice how French use different opening and closing quotes than Americans.
+You can read more about quotation marks in French writing conventions.

 - «